 Alexander Wroblewski is an expert in digital marketing.
 He started a digital marketing agency in 2006, SEO Sverige, and thanks to his curiosity he has managed to learn the way to successful marketing.
 We asked him about the don’ts when it comes to ad sets, target audiences and retargeting.

-Here are five mistakes you don't have to make.
+Five mistakes in social media marketing you don't have to make

 5. You forgot the pixel

 – Facebook's pixel makes it possible to take your marketing to the next level.
 With the pixel installed you can retarget your ads, which is the most cost-effective form of digital marketing.
 Thanks to the pixel, you can find target audiences that at some point has visited your site, or that is similar to your existing customers.
 Make sure to implement and configure the pixel in the right manner, and learn about its abilities and strengths.
 If the pixel feels difficult to implement, get help.

 4. You are impatient